wolfmanjm/RISC-V-RP2350-baremetal/README.md

 * rotary encoder
 * bitbanged neopixel

+There tends to be tests for each library source, however for ease of testing and development the test you want to run is in testmain.s and you comment out the ones you do not want to run.

-There are tests in each source file which can be disabled with `rake notests=1`, some of these tests are...
+There are tests in the appsrc directory, some of these tests are...

 * some blink examples
 * gpio interrupts with a test that uses a rotary encoder